ausd-io/ausd/doc/build-osx.md

     brew install librsvg

-Build doged
+Build ausd
 -----------------

 Before you start building, please make sure that your compiler supports C++17.

-1. Clone the doged source code and cd into `bitcoin-abc`
+1. Clone the ausd source code and cd into `bitcoin-abc`

         git clone https://github.com/Bitcoin-ABC/bitcoin-abc.git
         cd bitcoin-abc

-2. Build doged:
+2. Build ausd:

-    Configure and build the headless doged binaries as well as the GUI.
+    Configure and build the headless ausd binaries as well as the GUI.

     You can disable the GUI build by passing `-DBUILD_BITCOIN_QT=OFF` to cmake.